 A Board-certified genealogist since 1986, Lennon holds degrees from the University of Virginia and the University of Alabama in architectural history, historic preservation and American history, with emphasis on the Southern frontier.
 She is the author, editor, and compiler of six books, as well as award-winning problem-solving essays and case studies published in national-level peer-reviewed journals.

-Lennon’s findings were featured in Oprah Winfrey’s Book Club selection Cane River, by Lalita Tademy.
+Lennon’s research was featured in Oprah Winfrey’s Book Club selection Cane River, by Lalita Tademy.
 Her Tracing Ancestors among the Five Civilized Tribes has, for twenty years, been the best-selling guide to that difficult area of research.

 As a lecturer, Lennon has presented at annual conferences of the National Genealogical Society, conducted local and state seminars, and served on the faculty of Samford University Institute of Genealogy & Historical Research.
 On 7 October 2017 she was named a fellow of the American Society of Genealogists, the most prestigious credential in the field of genealogy, awarded for the quality of one's published research.